 You may have read our recent blog posts about new legislation proposals for a new driver night driving ban and the provisionally approved legislation that requires car sold from 2022 onwards to be fitted with a range of new safety systems as standard.
-Here we’re going to be considering something more controversial; talking about the potential impact Brexit could have on UK drivers, especially if we end up leaving with no deal.
+Here we’re going to be talking about the potential impact Brexit could have on UK drivers, especially if we end up leaving with no deal.

 Brexit is something that has been widely debated since the results of the referendum and there are plenty of strongly opinionated people on both sides of the table.
-However, we’re not going to talk about whether the result to leave was right or wrong – we’ll leave that up to you – we are instead going to focus on trying to be helping during this time of uncertainty and turmoil.
+However, we’re not going to talk about whether the result to leave was right or wrong – we’ll leave that up to you – we are instead going to focus on trying to help during this time of uncertainty and turmoil.

 Here’s a list of useful and important things to know/consider if you’re a UK driver who might be thinking about driving in the EU after the Brexit deadline (some of these points also apply for other means of travel to/in the EU):

 - You’ll need an international driving permit (if we leave without a deal)